Realtime Photo-realistic 3D for e-commerce now free

 The basic rendering of the model without any plugins.

-Let's enable the SSAA plugin to get some anti-aliasing when the camera stops
+Let's enable the SSAA and TAA plugins to get anti-aliasing to reduce the jagged edges in the rendering.

-The plugin can be configured to improve the anti-aliasing at the cost of performance.
+The SSAA plugin can be configured to improve the anti-aliasing at the cost of performance.

 // ...